MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 <!-- ====================================================================== -->
 ## Choose a WebDriver testing framework

 After downloading Microsoft Edge Driver, the last component you must download is a WebDriver testing framework.
 Test authors use WebDriver testing frameworks to write end-to-end tests and automate browsers.
-The framework provides a language-specific interface that translates your code (such as Python, Java, C#, Ruby, or JavaScript) into commands that Microsoft Edge Driver runs in Microsoft Edge.
-WebDriver testing frameworks exist for all major platforms and languages.
+A WebDriver testing framework provides a language-specific interface that translates your code into commands that Microsoft Edge Driver runs in Microsoft Edge.
+WebDriver testing frameworks exist for all major platforms and languages, such as Python, Java, C#, Ruby, and JavaScript.

 This article provides instructions for using the Selenium framework, but you can use any library, framework, and programming language that supports WebDriver.
 To accomplish the same tasks using a WebDriver testing framework other than Selenium, consult the official documentation for your framework of choice.

 ### Using Selenium 4

 Selenium WebDriver is an open-source testing framework that can be used on any platform, and provides language bindings for Java, Python, C#, Ruby, and JavaScript.

-The Microsoft Edge team recommends [Selenium 4](https://www.nuget.org/packages/Selenium.WebDriver) because Selenium 4 has built-in support for Microsoft Edge (Chromium).
+The Microsoft Edge team recommends [Selenium 4](https://www.nuget.org/packages/Selenium.WebDriver), because Selenium 4 has built-in support for Microsoft Edge (Chromium).
 To install Selenium 4, see [Installing Selenium libraries](https://www.selenium.dev/documentation/en/selenium_installation/installing_selenium_libraries).

 ### Upgrading from Selenium 3

-The Microsoft Edge team recommends upgrading existing Selenium 3 tests to Selenium 4 because the Selenium project no longer maintains Selenium 3.
+The Microsoft Edge team recommends upgrading existing Selenium 3 tests to Selenium 4, because the Selenium project no longer maintains Selenium 3.
 To learn more about upgrading to Selenium 4, navigate to [Upgrade to Selenium 4](https://www.selenium.dev/documentation/webdriver/getting_started/upgrade_to_selenium_4/).

-If you are using [Selenium Tools for Microsoft Edge](https://github.com/microsoft/edge-selenium-tools) to add Microsoft Edge (Chromium) support to your Selenium 3 browser tests, update your tests as follows:
+If you're using [Selenium Tools for Microsoft Edge](https://github.com/microsoft/edge-selenium-tools) to add Microsoft Edge (Chromium) support to your Selenium 3 browser tests, update your tests as follows:

 1. Remove [Selenium Tools for Microsoft Edge](https://github.com/microsoft/edge-selenium-tools) from your project.
-It isn't necessary to use Selenium Tools for Microsoft Edge with Selenium 4 because Selenium 4 already has built-in support for Microsoft Edge.
+It isn't necessary to use Selenium Tools for Microsoft Edge with Selenium 4, because Selenium 4 already has built-in support for Microsoft Edge.

 1. Update your tests to use the built-in `EdgeDriver` and related classes that Selenium 4 provides instead.

 1. Remove all usages of the `EdgeOptions.UseChromium` property.
-This property no longer exists in Selenium 4 because Selenium 4 supports Chromium-based Microsoft Edge only.
+This property no longer exists in Selenium 4, because Selenium 4 supports Chromium-based Microsoft Edge only.

 * * *